-But you also have to weigh potential downsides attached to VoIP solutions.
+But you also have to weigh potential downsides attached to VoIP IT solutions.
 Calls are untraceable traced without additional work.
 In the event of a 911 call, for example, you need to provide your location.
 Your phone system won’t work with a power outage.

 In some instances, sound quality is compromised depending on the volume of usage and your hardware capabilities.
 VoIP phone systems are also susceptible to viruses, worms, and hacking.
 So, you need to make sure your provider takes appropriate precautions.

 Give us a call.
 We’ll be happy to conduct some initial assessments to see if a VoIP phone system for business is right for you.
 We can also help you determine the best VoIP service option for your small business.